fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     600 million years ago: Animals appeared.
     245-66 million years ago: 🦖 🦕​ Dinosaurs!!
 And also crocodiles and cockroaches!!
     ~200.000 years ago: Modern Homo-Sapiens appeared.
 Scientific Adam and mithochondrial Eve is estimated by geneologists 140-200k years ago.
+        - Evolution is an instrument of God.
 Evolution changed the shape of all animals on Earth but Adam and Eve were created by Allah directly.
 And after the first humans Adam and Eve were created, evolution continued to affect them because it is in their genes.
 Humans have bodies of Homo-Sapiens but not only the body defines a human.

 Before 19th century there was a scientific consensus that the Universe 🌌 is static.
 But after Einstein's Theory of Relativity, science stated that the Universe is expanding.
 So, until 19XX science contradicted the Quran.
 100 years ago, the world’s best scientific minds thought that the universe had always existed.
 Since it always existed, it didn’t need a Creator.

 Einstein changed all that.
 Einstein's ‘field equations’ suggested that the universe was expanding like a balloon.
 The mathematician and Belgian Priest, George Lemaître, realised that this expansion had to have started from somewhere.
 It must have come from an initial, dense point.
 This idea became known as the Big Bang.
 Today, it is the basis for understanding the origin of the universe.

 What few people know however is that the Holy Quran described the Big Bang perfectly, 1400 years earlier.